- Who We Are

 Students with disabilities placed together for purposes of Special Education Teacher Support Services must be grouped by similarity of individual needs in accordance with the four need areas: academic achievement, functional performance and learning characteristics, social development, physical development and management needs.
 Group size for SETSS provided in the general education classroom or in a separate location may not exceed a maximum of eight students.

-If a DOE teacher is not available, an authorization for SETSS Services form (a “ P-3 Authorization”) should be issued within an additional five school days.
-The parent must be provided with information on available providers and instructions on how to invoke the P-3.
-The parent must also be given information regarding whom to contact at the DOE for assistance.
+If a DOE teacher is not available, an authorization for SETSS Services (“P-4”) should be provided to the parent by the FSC within an additional 5 school days.
+The P-4 sets forth the frequency and duration of services, and includes instructions on how to invoke the P-4 and information on whom to contact at the DOE for assistance.
+The parent will be provided with information on available providers.

 - NYCDOE Request for Innovative Waiver, Statement of Consultation with the UFT, and letter from Randi Weingarten documenting agreements reached in consultation